VidalQuevedo/the_boostrap_sessions/README.md

 # The Bootstrap Sessions

-The Bootstrap Sessions contains documents from a series of HTML, CSS, and Twitter Bootstrap 3 training sessions I conducted for colleagues at University Communications.
+The Bootstrap Sessions contains documents from a series of HTML, CSS, and Twitter Bootstrap 3 training sessions I conducted for colleagues at University Communications and Marketing at the University of Wisconsin-Madison.

+By the end of these sessions, attendants developed three different version of a resume, and a mockup of Instagram using Twitter Bootstrap 3.

 ## Sessions